Architecture, M&E, from initial concept, outline planning, full planning, building regulations, to full construction detail package

-To date, we have taken the project from initial concept through to construction level information, including a tender process and various value engineering exercises.
-Work is due to start on site at the end of September.
+We have taken the project from initial concept through to construction level information, including a tender process and various value engineering exercises.
+Work on site finished early 2021.

 First, we produced some early concepts to see what was achievable on the site, working to our client’s early brief (number of dwellings required and maximum footprint in relation to costs).

 Initially we applied for outline planning, for a pair of semi-detached houses, to get the principle of the development approved by the Council under reserved matters.